 The research described in this thesis couples the image analysis of swimming fish with computational fluid dynamics to accurately simulate a virtual fish.
 Videos of two separate fish swimming modes were analyzed.
 The two swimming modes are termed `free-stream swimming' and the `Kármán gait'.
 Free-stream swimming is how fish swim in a section of water that is free of disturbances, while Kármán gait swimming is how fish swim in the presence of a vortex street.
 Each swimming mode was paired with two simulation configurations, one that is free of obstructions, and one that contains a vortex street generating D-section cylinder.
 Data about the efficiency of swimming, power output, and thrust production were calculated during the simulations.

 The results showed that the most efficient mode of swimming was the Kármán gait in the presence of a Kármán vortex street.
 Evidence corroborating this has been found in the literature.
 The second most efficient means of swimming was found to be free-stream swimming in the absence of obstructions.
 The other two configurations, which are not observed in experiments, performed very poorly in regard to swimming efficiency.

 x, 95 pages

 Copyright 2011 Justin Wayne Hannon

 Hannon, Justin Wayne.
-"Image based computational fluid dynamics modeling to simulate fluid flow around a moving fish." master's thesis, University of Iowa, 2011.
+"Image based computational fluid dynamics modeling to simulate fluid flow around a moving fish."
+MS (Master of Science) thesis, University of Iowa, 2011.